CcgAlberta/pygeostat/doc/source/plotting.rst

 ``mpl.rcParams`` and what each setting is, visit http://matplotlib.org/users/customizing.html

 As a means of creating a standard, a base pre-set style is set within pygeostat ``ccgpaper`` and some variables of it.
 They are accessible through the function :func:`gs.set_style() <pygeostat.plotting.set_style.set_style>`.
 If you'd like to review their settings, the source can be easily viewed from this documentation.
 If users with to use their own defined ``mpl.rcParams``, the influence of :func:`gs.set_style() <pygeostat.plotting.set_style.set_style>` can be easily turned off so the custom settings are honored, or custom settings can be set through :func:`gs.set_style() <pygeostat.plotting.set_style.set_style>`.
 Make sure to check out the functionality of
-:class:`gs.gsPlotStyle() <pygeostat.plotting.set_style.DefaultPlotStyles>`.
+:class:`gs.PlotStyle() <pygeostat.pygeostat_parameters.PlotStyle>`.

 Dealing with Memory Leaks from Plotting
 =======================================
-As HDF5 functionality is enhanced within pygoestat (see :func:`gs.DataFile() <pygeostat.data.data.DataFile>`), loading large datasets into memory will become a viable option.
-Some plotting functions are being updated to be able to handle these file types, such as :func:`gs.histogram_plot_simulation() <pygeostat.plotting.histogram_plot_simulation.histogram_plot_simulation>`.
+As HDF5 functionality is enhanced within pygoestat (see :class:`gs.DataFile() <pygeostat.data.data.DataFile>`), loading large datasets into memory will become a viable option.
+Some plotting functions are being updated to be able to handle these file types, such as :func:`gs.histogram_plot_simulation() <pygeostat.plotting.histogram_plot_simulation>`.
 If numerous plots are being generated in a loop, you may also notice that your systems physical memory is increasing without being dumped.
 This is a particular problem if large datasets are being loaded into memory.

 Not sure as to the reason, but even if you reuse a name space, the old data attached to it is not removed until your systems memory is maxed out.
 Matplotlib also stores figures in a loop.
 The module `gc <https://docs.python.org/2/library/gc.html>`_ has a function ``gc.collect()`` that will dump data not connected to a namespace in python.